 Three years ago, Lisa Linh quit her full-time job to travel the world and document it on Instagram, where she has nearly 100,000 followers; since then, she has stayed in breathtaking hotels everywhere from Mexico to Quebec to the Cook Islands.
 Often, she stays for free.

-Linh is part of an ever-growing class of people who have leveraged their social media clout to travel the world, frequently in luxury.
-While Linh and other elite influencers are usually personally invited by hotel brands, an onslaught of lesser-known wannabes has left hotels scrambling to deal with a deluge of requests for all-expense-paid vacations in exchange for some social media posts.
+Linh is part of an ever-growing class of people who have leveraged their social-media clout to travel the world, frequently in luxury.
+While Linh and other elite influencers are usually personally invited by hotel brands, an onslaught of lesser-known wannabes has left hotels scrambling to deal with a deluge of requests for all-expenses-paid vacations in exchange for social-media posts.

-Kate Jones, marketing and communications manager at the Dusit Thani, a five-star resort in the Maldives, said that her hotel receives at least six requests from self-described influencers per day, typically through Instagram direct message.
+Kate Jones, a marketing and communications manager at the Dusit Thani, a five-star resort in the Maldives, says that her hotel receives at least six requests from self-described influencers a day, typically through Instagram direct messages.

-Jack Bedwani, who runs The Projects, a brand consulting agency that works with several top hospitality brands, said that he’s close with the PR manager for a new hotel and day club in Bali.
-“They get five to 20 direct inquiries a day from self-titled influencers,” he said.
-“The net is so wide, and the term ‘influencer’ is so loose.”
+Jack Bedwani, who runs The Projects, a brand consulting agency that works with several top hospitality brands, says he’s close with the PR manager for a new hotel and day club in Bali.
+“They get five to 20 direct inquiries a day from self-titled influencers,” he says.
+“The net is so wide, and the term influencer is so loose.”

-“You can sort the amateurs from the pros very quickly,” Bedwani said.
+“You can sort the amateurs from the pros very quickly,” Bedwani says.
 “The vast majority of cold-call approaches are really badly written.
-It sounds like when you’re texting a friend inviting yourself over for dinner—it’s that colloquial.
+It sounds like when you’re texting a friend, inviting yourself over for dinner—it’s that colloquial.
 They don’t give reasons why anyone should invest in having them as a guest.”

 Some hotels report being so overwhelmed by influencer requests that they’ve simply opted out.
 In January, a luxury boutique hotel in Ireland made headlines for banning all YouTubers and Instagram stars after a 22-year-old requested a free five-night stay in exchange for exposure.